 Is the Global Studies Major for Me?
 As a prospective or recently-admitted student, what do I need to know?

-- Do you have a passion for world events and global issues like human rights, environment, and social justice? *Do you like to immerse yourself in other cultures or get excited about learning new languages?
+- Do you have a passion for world events and global issues like human rights, environment, and social justice?

 - Are you interested in bringing a well-informed global worldview to any career path you choose, whether domestic or international?